gcallah/BookReviews/hume.md

 marginalist revolution... but why not here?)

-The authors also mention, in order to cement Hume's status as a precursor to much of modern economics that:
+The authors also mention, in order to cement Hume's status as a precursor to much of modern economics, that:

 "Many of the formal principles and methods the became de rigueur in twentieth-century economics — game theory, decision theory, and the binomial